 Before his execution, Tyndale had only finished translating the entire New Testament and roughly half of the Old Testament.
 Miles Coverdale completed it, hence the “Coverdale Bible.”
 Tyndale’s Bible laid the foundations for many of the English Bibles today.

 William Tyndale’s translation challenged the Catholic doctrine and enraged authorities.
-He replaced words faithful to the original manuscript, putting Rome on the spot for the erroneous Latin Vulgate translation.
+He replaced words faithful to the original manuscript, putting Rome for the erroneous Latin Vulgate translation.

 When they reached England, the Bishop of London seizes every copy of what they see as heretic translation.